 Discussion

-By applying a machine learning algorithm, ICA, to a large compendium of both in-house generated and publicly available RNA-Seq datasets, we have identified 78 iModulons which provide a systems-level view of the transcriptome and a window into the complex TRN of S. albidoflavus 3,24,39,40(3, 24, 59, 60).
-Similar to previous studies, this modularization of the TRN resulted in new discoveries, including co-regulation of peripheral gene clusters with BGCs, putative regulators, numerous uncharacterized genes which are promising targets for future research, and provided a detailed compendium of growth conditions and their effect on the TRN 28–32,38,41–43(28–32, 58, 61–63). iModulons have started to become valuable tools in strain design and bioproduction, suggesting our analysis will further improve the engineering efforts of S. albidoflavus 33(33).
-Importantly, the iModulon knowledge base can continuously be updated as new RNA-Seq data becomes available, ensuring more detailed reconstructions of the TRN over time 29,30,44(29, 30, 64).
+By applying a machine learning algorithm, ICA, to a large compendium of both in-house generated and publicly available RNA-Seq datasets, we have identified 78 iModulons which provide a systems-level view of the transcriptome and a window into the complex TRN of S. albidoflavus 3,24,39,40.
+Like previous studies, this modularization of the TRN resulted in new discoveries, including co-regulation of peripheral gene clusters with BGCs, putative regulators, numerous uncharacterized genes which are promising targets for future research, and provided a detailed compendium of growth conditions and their effect on the TRN 28–32,38,41–43. iModulons are becoming valuable tools in strain design and bioproduction, suggesting our analysis will further improve the engineering efforts of S. albidoflavus 33.
+Importantly, the iModulon knowledge base can continuously be updated as new RNA-Seq data becomes available, ensuring more detailed reconstructions of the TRN over time 29,30,44.
 The iModulons are freely available at imodulondb.org.

 The iModulome places the iModulons in an evolutionary context.

-While many of the S. albidoflavus iModulons appear to have significant overlap with known regulons, there remains a comparatively low amount of studies detailing regulators in S. albidoflavus, hindering characterization and annotation efforts10–12,40 (10–12, 60).
-To assist with characterization and to validate the iModulons we introduced the ‘iModulome’ — a comprehensive network of iModulons from seven distinct species, which clusters iModulons together based on orthologous gene weights, allowing a cross-species comparison of gene contents across iModulons.
-This approach not only facilitated the annotation of iModulons in S. albidoflavus but also placed the iModulons in an evolutionary context, opening up a potentially new “pan-modulome” area of research akin to pan-genomics and pan-transcriptomics, which may reveal conserved and lineage-specific aspects of the TRN 45,46(65, 66).
+While many of the S. albidoflavus iModulons appear to have significant overlap with known regulons, there remains a comparatively low number of studies detailing regulators in S. albidoflavus, hindering characterization and annotation efforts10–12,40.
+To assist with characterization and to validate the iModulons, we introduced the ‘iModulome’ — a comprehensive network of iModulons from seven distinct species, which clusters iModulons together based on orthologous gene weights — allowing a cross-species comparison of gene contents across iModulons.
+This approach not only facilitated the annotation of iModulons in S. albidoflavus but also placed the iModulons in an evolutionary context, opening a potentially new “pan-modulome” area of research akin to pan-genomics and pan-transcriptomics, which may reveal conserved and lineage-specific aspects of the TRN 45,46.
 While this level of analysis was beyond the scope of this study, the similarity between the iModulons of S. albidoflavus and those of other species suggests that our results will be broadly applicable to other Streptomyces and Actinomycetes more generally.
-Moreover, these methodologies hold promise for application to other non-model organisms to increase our understanding of microbial regulation 42,47(62, 67).
+Moreover, these methodologies hold promise for application to other non-model organisms to increase our understanding of microbial gene regulation 42,47.

 iModulons give insights into the regulation of secondary metabolites.